sihanwang94/HobokenRestaurant/README.md

 # Hoboken Restaurant
+"data.json" is in /data

-"data path" is the path of "data.json" mongoimport --db final --collection restaurants --drop --file [data path] --jsonArray
+"data path" is the path of "data.json" in your computer mongoimport --db final --collection restaurants --drop --file [data path] --jsonArray